eitan-weinstein/cnerg.github.com/community/people/ew/index.md

  Eitan Weinstein is an undergraduate student at the University of Pennsylvania studying physics with a minor in energy and sustainability engineering, set to graduate in 2025.
-Eitan is working as an undergraduate intern with CNERG on neutronics analysis software for the parametric stellerator.
+Eitan is working as an undergraduate intern with CNERG on neutronics analysis software for the parametric stellarator.
 Originally from Minneapolis, he loves biking, hiking, and pretty much anything outdoors and is excited to experience the nature that Madison has to offer.